Last revised 29/11/2022

 - improving the quality of experience when you interact with our products and/or services, including testing the performance and customer experience of our website

 - performing analytics on sales/marketing data, determining the effectiveness of promotional campaigns

-- developing, improving, and delivering marketing and advertising for products and services offered by a member of the City & Guilds Group.
+- developing, improving, and delivering marketing and advertising for products and services offered by a City & Guilds business.

 The main purposes for which we collect, hold, use and disclose Personal Information are: